EngrEeshaKhan/rag-chatbot/README.md

 ## Usage

-Upload your PDF via the frontend.
+Upload your PDF via the frontend

 Ask your question.